Blooym/proton-fusion/README.md

 | Name               | Description                                                                                                                                                                                                                              | Enablement Variable   | Supported from |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- | -------------- |
 | Discord RPC Bridge | Automatically run `0e4ef622/wine-discord-ipc-bridge` when launching a game.
 This allows most Windows games to communicate with Discord and display rich presence data.
 Note that this may cause launching to be a bit finnicky at times. | `DISCORDRPC_BRIDGE=1` | v0.1.0         |

+## Building from source

+If you want to build a specific steam tool from source please view the [build script](./build.sh) for more information.